SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

 ```

 ## Incorporating (differential) equations into reaction network models
-Some models cannot be purely described as a reaction network.
+Some models cannot be purely described as reaction networks.
 E.g. consider the growth of a cell, where the rate of change in cell's volume depends on some growth factor.
 Here, the cell's volume would be described by a normal equation.
 Such equations can be incorporated into a model using the `@equations` option.
 Here, we create a model where a growth factor ($G$) is produced and degraded at a linear rates, and the rate of change in cell volume ($V$) os linear to the amount of growth factor:
 ```@example eqs1
 using Catalyst #hide
 rn = @reaction_network begin